 - the age of the driver.

-Contact our Careless Driving Defence Solicitors in Sheffield and London Today
+Contact our Careless Driving Defence Solicitors in London, Sheffield and Manchester Today

 Wilford Smith's Criminal Defence Team provides its clients with a service that is exceptionally strategic and results-driven, and can attract the highest calibre barristers to provide support when necessary.
 Our solicitors appear in court regularly, providing representation from the first hearing through to trial, dealing with a wide range of cases involving road traffic offences.
 Accessing quality legal advice from experienced road traffic solicitors as soon as possible provides you with much-needed reassurance at a difficult time, as well as giving you the best chance of avoiding a driving ban and other serious repercussions.

-Our Criminal Defence Solicitors are based in Sheffield and London and provide advice and representation to clients throughout England and Wales.
+Our Criminal Defence Solicitors are based in London, Sheffield and Manchester and provide advice and representation to clients throughout England and Wales.
 Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.